facebook/hermes/doc/BuildingAndRunning.md

 ---
 id: building-and-running
-title: Building and Running Hermes
+title: Building and Running
 ---

 This document describes how to build and run Hermes as a standalone compiler and VM.
 To use Hermes in the context of a React Native app, see the [React Native](https://reactnative.dev/docs/getting-started) documentation.

 ## Dependencies

-Hermes is a C++11 project. clang, gcc, and Visual C++ are supported.
+Hermes is a C++14 project. clang, gcc, and Visual C++ are supported.
 Hermes also requires cmake, git, ICU, Python, and zip.
 It builds with [CMake](https://cmake.org) and [ninja](https://ninja-build.org).

 The Hermes REPL will also use libreadline, if available.